Qubinode/qubinode-installer/README.md

 The qubinode-installer can deploy a 3 node cluster on a system with 32GiB memory.
 For the best possible experince 128 GiB of memory is recommended.
-This will allow for the default deployment of a cluster with 3 masters and 3 workers.
+This will allow for the default deployment of a cluster with 3 controlplane and 3 computes.

 **Software**
 * Red Hat Enteprise Linux 8.2 installed